Douglaston Real Estate Market Trends

 What is the median sale price and median price per sq ft in Douglaston?

-As of April, the median home sale price in Douglaston was $765K, up 18.6% year-over-year.
-A total of 13 properties traded, representing a 18.2% year-over-year increase.
-The median price per square foot in April was $758, a 27.8% YoY change.
-The median home sale price in Queens was $610K.
+In May, the median home sale price in Douglaston was $300K, down 32.3% year-over-year.
+There were a total of 8 transactions, representing a 27.3% drop compared to May last year.
+The median price per square foot was $766, a 24.6% YoY change.
+In May, the median home sale price in Queens was $550K.

 Douglaston Median Sale Price